top of page

 • Job sequencing

-Margins are no longer protected by selling more.They are protected by producing better.
+Margins are no longer defended by selling more.They are defended by producing with precision.

 • Stable labor availability